svsure/amazon-seller-analysis/README.md

 ## 💗 Credits
 * Author: Srithija Sure
-* Dataset provided by: CodeDex, Kaggle
+* Dataset provided by: CodéDex, Kaggle
-* Big thanks to CodeDex for guiding me through this project!
+* Big thanks to CodéDex for guiding me through this project!
 I learned so much about data analytics through the utilization of Python and Pandas.